inria-paris-robotics-lab/prl_ur5_ros2/README.md

 After you had installed all dependencies you can build every packages with 'colcon':

+> [!NOTE]
-> **Note:** After the build, you may see an error related to the realsense package.
+> After the build, you may see an error related to the realsense package.
 You can ignore this error, as it does not affect the setup.

 ```bash